Apache Plugin

 To configure the plugin, edit the /etc/httpd/conf.d/zz030_ext-monitoring.conf file and add the following lines:

-To enable the plugin, edit the /etc/agent360.ini file and add the following lines:
+To enable the plugin, edit the /etc/agent360-custom.ini file and add the following lines:

 Test the plugin